-How to Kill Brown Algae in a Pool
+How To Kill Brown Algae In A Pool

 The bad news first: Brown algae clinging to the sides of a swimming pool is one of the more difficult types of algae to eliminate.
 Brown-colored algae is actually a form of yellow or mustard algae, and not a separate strain of its own.
 The extremely rare mustard algae forms in pools with poor chemical balance and in shaded areas that get little sun.
 Now for the good news: Even the most stubborn brown algae is no match for a homeowner with the tenacity and time to eradicate it.